basicallydan/danhough.com/_posts/2025-09-19-on-spotify.markdown

 But it also made me lazy, greedy and uninspired.

 Lazy, because I stopped thinking about what I'd listen to; it became background noise.
+I've recently learned a term for this: "Lean-back Listening."
+You could call it Passive Listening, but that's the industry term.

 Greedy, because - and this is part of a wider theme which I'm sure many will relate to - it instilled in me a need for stimulation.